Ways to save on train travel within the UK

 Compare the different prices for a return and two single journeys, as quite often buying two singles can be cheaper than a return.

 5. Overnight Trains

-If you travel late at night, prices are considerably cheaper.
+If you travel late at night, the prices are considerably cheaper.
 However, you should check that if you have any connecting trains or coaches, they still travel to your final destination that late, especially in rural areas.
-Alternatively, you can take a sleeper train for a longer journey.
+Alternatively, you can take a sleeper train for a long journey.